Aiguisage d'un couteau sur un affûteur manuel en bois, mains en action pour un entretien optimal de la lame.

 What is the best tool for sharpening knives?

 The sharpening stone, on the other hand, ensures quality sharpening but requires a little practice.
-For a practical and quick solution, the electric sharpener is ideal, often equipped with angle guides for unmatched precision.
+For a practical and quick solution, the electric sharpener is ideal, often equipped with angle guides for unparalleled precision.

 How to sharpen a knife without tools?